daniel-chiuratto-seabra/sfc-system/README.md

 # SFC System (temporary name)
 > This project is related with the building of a shop floor control system for small businesses.
 It is focused to control the following processes in a manufacturing factory:
-* Retrieve the processing time of each product machinery/assemblying step
+* The average processing time of each product machinery/assembly step
-* Follow-up the current position of each product part accross the shop floor, monitoring its position, order number and deadline
+* Follow-up the current position of each product part accross the shop floor, monitoring its position in the flow, order number and deadline
-* Control the part stocks and the place where they are
+* The sku amount in stock and the stock place where they are
-* Keep a stock changes history for each part
+* Movimentation history of all the sku's
+* The product structure, from the smallest parts to the entire assembled product